oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 <img src="img/proxy2.jpg" width=1000 />

-### 3.5.2 Need to stake Ocean token to earn

-There is an option to requrie miners and sourcers to stake Ocean tokens on their served dataset in addition to serve access requests.
-The motivations have two folds:

-* the staking requirement can filter out most fraudulence, which serve tons of low-quality (if not garbage) dataset in Ocean network to earn network rewards;
-* it creates the huge demand of Ocean tokens and drive up the token price.

-However, it creates certain entrance barrier or friction for new miners to Ocean, who only want to serve dataset to earn network rewards.
-It can potentially prevent them from participating in Ocean ecosystem.

-Some thoughts of possible solution:

-* each miner has a one-time trail period (e.g., one month or so):
-	* miners do not need to stake in order to earn.
-They can start serving dataset right away without any friction;
-	* after the trail period expires, miners are requried to stake Ocean tokens (funding source can be purchased token or earned network rewards).
-	* possible attack:
-		* miners can create a new account to start a new trail period (i.e., Sybil attack);
-		* however, they cannot build up their reputations in this way;
-		* network rewards can be tuned to reward more to miners with longer time history.
-* alternatively, Ocean can enforce staking policy in a latter stage:
-	* in the early stage, the top priority is to encourage more miners to serve dataset, therefore, it helps them onboard by suspending the staking requirement for time being;
-	* when more and more miners join Ocean, we can enforce the staking policy at that time to prevent fraudulence.

-### 3.5.3 IP Rights Violation (Elsa & Anna Attack)
+### 3.5.2 IP Rights Violation (Elsa & Anna Attack)

 Miners may serve a IP-protected but very popular dataset (e.g., Disney movie, music songs and etc) to earn tremendous amount of network rewards in a short period of time.
 However, they clearly don't own the copyright.
 Such behavior creates an IP violation and critical legal issue.
 Ocean shall reduce the chance of such IP issue at the early stage.

-Depending on the required efforts from Ocean, the solutions can include:
+Depending on the required efforts from Ocean, the near-term solutions can be **challenge-response** approach:

-* **challenge-response** approach:
-	* Ocean will not step into the investigation of IP violation until anyone (e.g., real IP owner or normal user) challenge an existing dataset;
-	* for every distribution of network rewards, tokens will be locked up for a period time (e.g., one week, one month or even longer).
-So the miner can be challenged and lose their earned rewards.
+* Users are encouraged to put in stakes and create "IP rights violation" challenges against the dataset, where provider may not own the copyright;
-	* the challenger will take the staking of the miner as his rewards.
+* Both the challenger and the provider get their stake locked;
-	* (optional): OPF may reserve a pool of network rewards for challengers to motivate them to detect the IP violations more actively.
-* **proactive infringement detection** approach:
-	* in order to actively detect the violation, Ocean can leverage external infringement detection service to inspect the dataset at the very beginning (e.g., when publisher upload the dataset through the client).
+* They enter "arbitration" to resolve the challenge, which could include a 3rd party (e.g., special arbitration center, law firms, or Kleros).

-### 3.5.4 Sybil Download Attack
+### 3.5.3 Sybil Download Attack

-To earn more network rewards, the miners may fake tremendous amount of access transactions on their own datasets *within one epoch of reward distribution*.
-In this way, miners serve more fake access requests and have higher probability to receive the rewards.
+To earn more network rewards, the providers may fake tremendous amount of access transactions on their own datasets *within one epoch of reward distribution*.
+In this way, providers serve more fake access requests and have higher probability to receive the rewards.

 To prevent such attack, some potential approaches can be adopted: